particle-iot/docs/src/content/datasheets/electron-datasheet.md

 ### Overview

 The Electron is a tiny development kit for creating cellular-connected electronics projects and products.
-It comes with a SIM card and an affordable data plan for low-bandwidth things.
+It comes with a SIM card (Nano 4FF) and an affordable data plan for low-bandwidth things.
 Plus it's available for more than 100 countries worldwide!

 It also comes with Particle's development tools and cloud platform for managing and interacting with your new connected hardware.